ucbrise/confluo/javaclient/src/main/java/confluo/readme.md

-this is a simple  pub/sub client implementation for confluo,not a full feature,it can be used to test confluo as a in memory or periodically persistent pub/sub system
+this is a simple  pub/sub client implementation for confluo,not a full feature,it can be used to test confluo as a in memory or periodically persistent pub/sub system,and it's easy to deploy on your server if you want to massive test

 #### how to run the benchmark

 1. config produce/consume bootstrap.address/port(**must**),topic name,batch size,archive mode et.